By Nyesha Stone

 “I like putting together projects, as I call them, to further educate,” said Tanner-Latham.

-The children loved the presentation and Tanner-Latham knew they would as a veteran in the game.
+The children loved the presentation and Tanner-Latham knew they would because she’s a veteran in the game.

 Since retiring from teaching, Tanner-Latham is a local educator and researcher.
 She likes documenting the African American oral history in the Carrollton area.
 She is currently establishing “The James Andrews III and Ethel Andrews Tanner Foundation,” along with the “Ethel Andrews Tanner Center for Culture and Education” named in her mother’s honor.